 Limor believes that with guidance and support every person has the ability to find the resources required to heal themselves and become stronger and healthier.

-Itzhak is a sport and performance psychologist and a former fighter in a Special Forces unit of the Israeli Defense Force (IDF) and a Karateka.
-Itzhak was drawn to learn more about the human dynamics that affect performance.
-After getting his MSc in Sport and Exercise Psychology from Bangor University in the UK, Itzhak proceeded to his Ph.D. studies, dedicating his research on “Emotions and Elite Performance: An Exploration of Anger and Self Efficacy”.
-In the past five years Itzhak established himself as a Sport Psychologist for top Israeli soccer youth academy and provided performance psychology consultation to judokas from the Israel national Judo team, basketball teams and other sports of various competitive levels.
-Itzhak has become a lecturer in two leading faculties for Physical education in Israel.
-Itzhak teaches his clients to gain a stronger focus and a quiet mindset of non-judgment to maximize potential.
+Itzhak holds a Master's degree in Applied Sport & Exercise Psychology and is an advanced doctoral student in sport psychology at Bangor University in the UK.
+A former fighter in a Special Forces unit of the Israeli Defense Force (IDF) and experienced Karateka, Itzhak was drawn to learn more about the human dynamics that affect performance.
+Since his relocation to NYC in 2010 and upon joining the BTNY team, Itzhak established himself as an expert consultant for Soccer, fencing and martial arts sports professionals.
+In his work he implements his methods, developed as a full time sport psychologist for top Israeli soccer youth academy, judokas from the Israel national Judo team, basketball teams and other sports of various competitive levels - teaching his clients to gain a stronger focus and a quiet mindset of non-judgment to maximize potential.

 Located in midtown Manhattan near Grand Central Station, Behavior Therapy of New York provides psychological tools to improve the lives of adults and children by combining cognitive behavior therapy (CBT) and biofeedback approaches.
 Scientific research has proven these techniques effective and often as powerful as psychiatric medication.
 Short-term treatment approaches are individually designed to every client's needs to provide long-lasting results.
 Psychological assessment is offered to investigate possible learning or attention disorders.